 - mild allergic reaction*

 In most cases, these side effects should be temporary.
 And some may be easily managed.
-But if you have symptoms that are ongoing or bother you, talk with your doctor or pharmacist.
+But if you have symptoms that are ongoing or bothersome, talk with your doctor or pharmacist.
 And do not stop using Mounjaro unless your doctor recommends it.

 Mounjaro may cause mild side effects other than those listed above.
 See the drug’s prescribing information for details.

-It’s possible to have serious side effects while taking Mounjaro, but they’re not common.
+It’s possible to have serious side effects from Mounjaro, but they’re not common.

-Serious side effects that have been reported with Mounjaro include:
+Serious side effects that have been reported with this drug include:

 - sudden pancreatitis (inflammation of the pancreas)